mikebranstein/terraform-workshop-instructions/src/chapters/chapter4.md

 #### Updating the prod main.tf file

-Open your main.tf for dev and add the following terraform code to the top of the file.
+Open your main.tf for prod and add the following terraform code to the top of the file.

 ```json
 terraform {